caltechlibrary/newt/newt_yaml_syntax.md

 ## templates property

-This property is used by Newt Mustache.
-It allows Newt Mustache to map a POST to a specific template or template and set of partials.
+This property is used by Newt's template engine.
+It allows Newt's template engine to map a POST to a specific template or template and set of partials.

 templates
-: (optional: newtmustache) this holds a list of template objects.
+: (optional: nte) this holds a list of template objects.

 ### template object model

-The template objects are used by Newt Mustache template engine.
+The template objects are used by Newt's template engine.
 If you're not using it you can skip these.
-Newt Mustache only responds to POST methods which have a defined path in the templates section of the Newt YAML template file.
+Newt template engine only responds to POST methods which have a defined path in the templates section of the Newt YAML template file.

 `id`